6 Reasons Why Responsive Design Makes sense as the Future of e-Learning and m-Learning Design

 JANUARY 4, 2012

 This is a move in the right direction by Google, especially since many Smartphone users perceive Android apps to be inferior to Apple’s iOS.
 Designing for multiple screens.
-2. Designing effective navigation.
-These classes are designed to demonstrate best practices for solving common Android development problems.
-As of now the program has 11 basic classes.
-1.
+Designing effective navigation.
+Android Training is designed for developers looking to refine their apps.

 The “m” in mLearning means More